CModelGen/frontend/README.md

     build/frontend/ivl-install-debug
     build/frontend/ivl-install-release

+To only build the debug version or the release version, please use the command `make debug` or the command `make release` respectively.

+The built program is 64-bit on a 64-bit operating system.
+On a 32-bit operating system, the built program is 32-bit.

+### Building 32-Bit Program on 64-Bit Operating System

+On a 64-bit operating system, the frontend can also be built into a 32-bit program.
+To do so, please add `CONFIG_FLAGS=--with-m32` to the `make` command.

+## Checking the Program

+To check whether the program is built successfully, the following command can be used.

+    make check

+To only check the debug version or the release version, please use the command `make checkdebug` or the command `make checkrelease` respectively.

 ## Using the Program

 This program can be invoked by CModelGen automatically.
 To see how it is invoked, add the `--verbose` flag to any CModelGen-invoking command.